JM2707/winjswiki/How-to-share-repros-of-issues-with-WinJS.md

 This type of information is not required, but is appreciated as it brings more context and clarity to the issue.

 ## Share Environment Information
-If the issue was found in one of our well known feature here's a super quick way to share:
+If the issue was found in one of our well known features here's a super quick way to share:

 1. In the browser where the issue occured, navigate to `http://try.buildwinjs.com/#{component name}`, e.g. [http://try.buildwinjs.com/#pivot](http://try.buildwinjs.com/#pivot)
 2. At the top of the component page, click on the `open an issue` link at the top of the page.